For a long time, I avoided rating books on Goodreads.

 3 Stars: Okay.
 Not bad, but nothing to write home about either.
 Many of my “just need to escape with an easy read” books fall in this category.

 5 Stars: Exquisite in every way.
 Actually, that’s not quite true.
 Maybe just exquisite overall.
-I put Shauna Niequist’s Bread and Wine here, even though it felt disjointed at times, because it was just really, really good, stuck with me, and made me want to read all of her books.
+I put Shauna Niequist’s Bread and Wine here, even though it felt disjointed at times, because it was really good, stuck with me, and made me want to read all of her books.

 In all honesty, I need 3.5 Stars too.
 I recently wished I had this rating for For Such a Time.
 In my Goodreads review, I said: